Axolotl Care Hub Axolotl Care Hub The Complete Guide

 Situation: The tank temperature is reading above 20°C (68°F), and your axolotl is breathing consistently fast.

-Explanation: Warm water naturally holds significantly less dissolved oxygen than cooler water, so axolotls must breathe faster to extract the oxygen they need to survive.
-This is a physiological stress response to uncomfortable environmental conditions.
+Explanation: Warm water holds less dissolved oxygen than cooler water, so axolotls may breathe faster in uncomfortable conditions.

 Prolonged exposure to warm temperatures can lead to chronic stress and weakened immune function over time.